 We’re approaching the season of giving thanks.
 Take a moment to highlight the smiles behind the service this season!
 Create a campaign that celebrates and thanks your FOH and BOH teams.
 Call out different staff members on social media or encourage guests to engage with your restaurant online by telling a great story of service—you can incentivize them to participate by giving a free gift card or a ticket to an upcoming event for the best story or post.

 PopTip!
 With Popmenu, you can create custom ordering events that highlight special menus and generate more revenue opportunities for your restaurant!
 The best part?
 With the ability to limit the number of orders that can be placed, pre-set cutoff dates and times, and an ability to collect payment ahead of pick-up times, ordering events integrate right into your existing operations so there’s no need to worry about stretching your staff.

 Promote online ordering as the weather cools down

 Depending on where your restaurant is located, fall weather may drop temperatures or heavy snow and other challenges that keep guests indoors.
 If your guests are going to be dining more at home this fall due to weather changes, having a solid online ordering presence is a must.
 By offering takeout and delivery options, you’ll make it easy for guests to continue to enjoy your food from the comfort of their couch and the warmth of their home.

 That said, those warmer weather restaurants shouldn’t sleep on online ordering solutions either.
-This year’s trends show that 86% of consumers are ordering takeout as much or even more than they did last year.
+A 2022 Popmenu survey found that 63% of diners order takeout at least twice a week.
 Offering delivery and pick-up alternatives for guests through online ordering will allow you to generate more sales and serve more guests outside the walls of your restaurant.